asamm/lomaps-mapsforge/theme-v3-to-v4-converter/README.md

 theme.
 So if you have a theme that contains special Locus attributes, you can use this script to make it easier to create a theme for LoMaps V4.

-Please note that the script does not convert the entire theme 1:1.
+Please note that the script does not convert the entire topic 1:1.
-The manual work will still be required but it should save time when editing attributes.
+Manual work will still be required, but should save time when editing attributes.
-The script does not copy icons or other resources and it's needed to copy them manually.
+The script does not copy icons or other resources and they must be copied manually.

 ### Script can help with the following